lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-1.md

         self._postprocess()
 ```

-Its constructor takes a workflow class as an argument, and it does the following things:
+The constructor takes a workflow class as an argument, and it does the following things:

-1. Creates graph nodes and edges based on steps defined in the workflow - `self._create_nodes(flow_class)`.
+1. `self._create_nodes(flow_class)` creates graph nodes and edges based on steps defined in the workflow.
-2. Traverses the graph to gather additional information (parents, fan-out, etc.) - `self._traverse_graph()`.
+2. `self._traverse_graph()` traverses the graph to gather additional information (parents, fan-out, etc.).
-3. Some postprocessing work - `self._postprocess()`.
+3. `self._postprocess()` does remaining postprocessing.

 #### Node Creation

-DAG nodes are created by `_create_nodes`.
-It inspects the workflow class source code, creates a graph topology out of
+DAG nodes are created by `_create_nodes` function.
+It inspects the workflow class source code, creates a graph topology
-it, and returns a dictionary of DAG nodes.
-Have you wondered how Metaflow does this?
-Well, it relies on `ast`
+out of it, and returns a dictionary of DAG nodes.
+Internally it relies on `ast`
-module (short for [_Abstract Syntax Tree - AST_](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) for that, which
+module ([_Abstract Syntax Tree - AST_](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) that parses the code into a
-expresses the source code in a tree-like structure.
+tree representation.

 ```python
 # metaflow/graph.py